hardin47/website/Math154/_book/index.md

 bibliography: [book.bib, packages.bib]
 biblio-style: apalike
 link-citations: yes
-github-repo: hardin47/website/Math150/
+github-repo: hardin47/website/Math154/
-description: "Class notes for Math 150 at Pomona College: Methods in Biostatistics.
-The notes are based primarily on the text Practicing Statistics, Kuiper and Sklar"
+description: "Class notes for Math 154 at Pomona College: Computational Statistics.
+The notes are based extensively on An Introduction to Statistical Learning by James, Witten, Hastie, and Tibshirani as well as Modern Data Science with R by Baumer, Kaplan, and Horton."
 ---

-\newcommand{\logit}{\mathrm{logit}}

 # Class Information {-}

-Class notes for Math 150 at Pomona College: Methods in Biostatistics.
-The notes are based primarily on the text **Practicing Statistics**, [@KuiperSklar].
+Class notes for Math 154 at Pomona College: Methods in Biostatistics.
+The notes are based extensively on An Introduction to Statistical Learning [@ISL] by James, Witten, Hastie, and Tibshiran;  Modern Data Science [@MDSR] with R by Baumer, Kaplan, and Horton; Data Science in R: A Case Studies Approach to Computational Reasoning and Problem Solving [@DSR] by Nolan and Temple Lang; and Visual and Statistical Thinking: Displays of Evidence for Making Decisions [@VST] by Tufte.

-You are responsible for reading your text.
-Your text is very good & readable, so you should use it.
-Your text is not, however, overly technical.
+You are responsible for reading the relevant chapters in the text.
+The texts are very good & readable, so you should use them.
 You should make sure you are coming to class and also reading the materials associated with the activities.